Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/cert-manager.md

 You will need the following:

 - Kubernetes cluster that can provision an IP address that is routable from the Internet.
-If you don't have one, you can use GKE or any managed k8s cloud offering.
+If you don't have one, you can use GKE or any managed Kubernetes cloud offering.
 - A domain name for which you control the DNS records.
   This is necessary so that